- EMERGING INITIATIVES

 MassCEC's Catalyst Program provides grants of up to $65,000 to researchers and early-stage companies looking to demonstrate initial prototypes of their clean energy and water technologies.

 Eligible applicants must be either a principal Investigator (“PI”) at a Massachusetts-based nonprofit research institution or a Massachusetts-based early stage clean energy company with no more than $1 million in combined financing, grant funding and revenues within the past 5 years and have four or fewer full-time equivalent employees.
 Student teams with a faculty member or researcher who will act as the PI and will be responsible for the management of the grant and institution’s reporting requirement are also eligible to apply.

 Key Dates and Proposal Support:

 The application period opens on August 13, 2018, and proposals are due on September 24, 2018 before 4:00pm EST. Finalists will be invited to pitch their idea in December 2018, and winners will be notified in January 2019.

 Our team is available to help with questions you have on your proposal.
-The best way to get further information is by listening to our webinar or visiting us at one of our scheduled office hours events.
+Visit us at one of our scheduled office hours events: